 Your Advisor will be listed in the top section on that page.

 You can schedule time with your Advisor, by clicking the link above that "Schedule time to talk with an Advisor."

 You are also welcome to call the CLAS Academic Advising office at (616) 331-8585 or by emailing firstname.lastname@example.org.

 Where are they located?

 CLAS Advising is located on the first floor of Mackinac (MAK) in offices 1-120C and 1-140C.
-You will receive a reminder email before your appointment which will indicate if your advisor is in 1-120C or 1-140C.

 Can't I just stop by?

 Usually, you can!
 Currently, our offices are operating remotely due to the COVID-19 protocol.
 For more information, you can go to gvsu.edu/coronavirus.

 However, under normal circumstances, we have drop-in advising on most Wednesdays - be sure to check the CLAS Advising website for the drop-in advising schedule.